JacobMcGill/Data_Mining_HW1/Eco395m_HW1.md

 ![](Eco395m_HW1_files/figure-markdown_strict/unnamed-chunk-8-1.png)

-    ## As can be seen above, the K with the lowest average RMSE in this model is 15 .
+    ## As can be seen above, the K with the lowest average RMSE in this model is 18 .
 As this is the most optimal RMSE, we will then use it to model price given mileage.

 At this value of K, the model predicts the following prices of cars with a 350 trim given their mileage:

-    ## Warning: Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0.
-    ## ℹ Please use `linewidth` instead.
-    ## This warning is displayed once every 8 hours.
-    ## Call `lifecycle::last_lifecycle_warnings()` to see where this warning was
-    ## generated.

 ![](Eco395m_HW1_files/figure-markdown_strict/unnamed-chunk-11-1.png)